 Mortgage Q&A: “What do mortgage lenders look for?”

-While this is a bit of a broad question, most banks and mortgage lenders are looking for the same basic thing, your ability to repay the home loan.
+Most banks and mortgage lenders are looking for the same basic thing when they review your financials; your ability to repay the home loan.

 Keep in mind that this differs from the priorities of some loan originators, who are more concerned with your ability to qualify for a loan (so they can get paid a commission), as opposed to actually being able to afford it.

 Lenders want to make money as well, but not by writing bad loans.
 And they certainly don’t want to let any fraudulent activity make its way through their doors.

 Here are some useful tips to help you boost your odds of mortgage approval.

 Pinpoint Potential Red Flags Before the Mortgage Lender Does

 - A home loan application is kind of like a job interview

 - You only get one chance to make a good first impression